The Secret Box

 - Asshole Victim: Squilliam having a heart attack in the finale.
 Well, of course, he deserved it after all he did to Squidward.

 - Black Comedy: Squidward saying "too bad that didn't kill me," and two fish destroying a blimp and dying (complete with one of the trumpet players playing "Taps" while several others respectfully place their hands over their hearts).
-It doesn't help that these were the last episodes before the 9/11 terrorist attacks.
+It doesn't help that these were the last episodes originally aired before the 9/11 terrorist attacks.

 - Break the Haughty: Squilliam gets this at the ending when he sees that Squidward's band is actually really good, and performs like a rock band to boot.